fastmcp-me/ygg-torrent-mcp/README.md

 ## Features

 -   API wrapper for [YggAPI](https://yggapi.eu/), an unofficial API for YggTorrent.
--   **Your Ygg passkey is not exposed, but injected locally in the torrent file/magnet link instead.**
+-   **Your Ygg passkey is injected locally into the torrent file/magnet link, ensuring it's not exposed externally.**
 -   MCP server interface for standardized communication.
 -   Search for torrents on YggTorrent (MCP tool).
 -   Get details for a specific torrent (MCP tool).